 Written notice must be given at least 90 days before the date on which the organizational change or technological change is to take effect.
 The notice must contain the information stated in section 6-54 of The Saskatchewan Employment Act.
 This includes:

 Failure to comply with the notice by the employer, may result in an application to the Saskatchewan Labour Relations Board.
-The bargaining agent must make the application no more than 30 days after the bargaining agent knew, or in the opinion of The Board, ought to have known of the failure of the employer to comply with section 6-54 of The Saskatchewan Employment Act.
+The bargaining agent must make the application no more than 30 days after the bargaining agent knew or, in the opinion of the Labour Relations Board, ought to have known of the failure of the employer to comply with section 6-54 of The Saskatchewan Employment Act.

 Upon notice of technological change or organizational change, the bargaining agent may serve notice to commence collective bargaining for the purpose of developing a workplace adjustment plan.
 The notice to bargain must be served within 30 days after the date on which the bargaining agent was deemed to have received the notice from the employer.

 These plans may include provisions with respect to any of the following:

 - consideration of alternatives to the proposed organizational change or technological change, including amendment of provisions in the collective agreement;

 - human resource planning and employee counselling and retraining;

 - entitlement to pension and other benefits, including early retirement benefits; and

 - a joint process for overseeing the implementation of the workplace adjustment plan.